University of Arizona Campus Climate Survey

 Continuously Assessing the Student Experience

-The survey represents more than just numbers and reflects the individual experiences of students and alumni that have shaped the UA into the world-class institution that it is today.
+The survey represents more than just numbers and reflects the individual experiences of students and alumni that have shaped the University of Arizona into the world-class institution that it is today.
 Most gratifying is the fact that students who were born during the first iteration of the survey are now thriving at the University as Wildcats.

 Critically, the Campus Climate survey represents opportunity.
 An opportunity to acknowledge marginalized groups who are disproportionately affected by the challenges posed in the survey, to ask tough questions such as ones about food insecurity, economic climate, and diversity.
 Finally, an opportunity for growth and ever-lasting change to create the best student experience.

 Much like the student experience, the survey has evolved throughout the years.
-The Campus Climate survey was conducted in Spring 2016 and data analysis ensued which included responses from approximately 1,700 UA students.
-It measures student experiences across seven topics: general UA perceptions, general academic experience, student-faculty interaction, academic advising, engagement and involvement patterns, climate for diversity, and economic climate.
+The Campus Climate survey was conducted in Spring 2016 and data analysis ensued which included responses from approximately 1,700 University of Arizona students.
+It measures student experiences across seven topics: general University perceptions, general academic experience, student-faculty interaction, academic advising, engagement and involvement patterns, climate for diversity, and economic climate.

-New survey items regarding food and housing insecurity were introduced, which has assisted UA in more fully understanding the extent to which undergraduate and graduate students consistently experience such challenges.
-Disaggregated data helped convey unique ways in which students experience the UA based on various aspects of their identity, such as their race/ethnicity, gender, sexual orientation, disability status, transfer status, and Arizona residency.
+New survey items regarding food and housing insecurity were introduced, which has assisted the University in more fully understanding the extent to which undergraduate and graduate students consistently experience such challenges.
+Disaggregated data helped convey unique ways in which students experience the University based on various aspects of their identity, such as their race/ethnicity, gender, sexual orientation, disability status, transfer status, and Arizona residency.